-- Consideration to the light levels produced by the advertising unit to make sure it is not overly bright or creates a dazzling glare.
-This should take into account any CCTV that is in the area and it should be made sure it will not disrupt the quality of the images this CCTV provides. - The proposed location is already congested with other types of street furniture, signs and telecommunication devices from another company.
-Due to the large amount of street clutter present would this location be suitable for the upgrade.
-Consideration to a 'new' location may be appropriate in this circumstance. - A previous applications submitted were part of a large upgrading of the New World Phones estate around the London Borough of Camden.
+- sit.
+This will allow for the 'open' side of the pay phone to be on the pedestrian side and this will reduce the back rest space and increase the natural surveillance into the pay phone space as pedestrians walk by. - Consideration to the light levels produced by the advertising unit to make sure it is not overly bright or creates a dazzling glare.
+This should take into account any CCTV that is in the area and it should be made sure it will not disrupt the quality of the images this CCTV provides. - A previous applications submitted were part of a large upgrading of the New World Phones estate around the London Borough of Camden.
 As part of this restructuring it was stated that 45 payphones will be removed from within the area reducing the number of payphones by 63% which overall should reduce the amount of crime being generated as a result of their presence.
 I would certainly like to be informed if this is still case and also if any removals promised, since the last application, have been implemented.